We are hosting school visits to our warehouse for groups who would like to find out what happens to waste after it gets dropped in a recycling bin.

 Pupils see how we use shredding and baling machines to turn office waste paper into bales of animal bedding.

-It’s chance for children to industrial recycling machinery in action, understand how identifying the material is essential to the recycling process and get a glimpse of life in a workplace.
+It’s chance for children to see industrial recycling machinery in action, understand how identifying the material is essential to the recycling process and get a glimpse of life in a workplace.

 The school visits are led by Crow and staff and volunteers with Disclosure and Barring Service checks.

 Crow can accommodate one class of approximately 30 children.
 The visits last about an hour.
 School visits cost £30 including VAT.
 Please note five is the minimum age for an educational visit.

 Useful fact files about recycling at Crow

 Fact file 1 – inside the Crow warehouse

 Fact file 4 – paper

 Visit our you tube channel for videos about how we process paper and cans in our warehouse.